 Further information on encrypting media can be found in the cryptographic fundamentals section of the Guidelines for Cryptography.

-Further information on selecting security zones, security containers and secure rooms for the protection of ICT equipment can be found in AGD's PSPF, Physical security for entity resources policy.
+Further information on selecting security zones, security containers and secure rooms for the protection of IT equipment can be found in the Department of Home Affairs' PSPF, Physical security for entity resources policy.